Thursday, June 01, 2023

 Figure 1: Small bubbles only at bottom of the pot - not boiling yet

-Step 2 - Put the eggs in, gently
+2. Put the eggs in, gently

 Once the water is boiling and the surface is bubbling, you need to put the eggs in.
 Dropping them in will result in cracking and leakage of the eggs into the water and they'll look very unsightly afterward - not what you want if you'll be serving these to guests!
-Instead, lower each egg in on a spoon until the spoon hits the bottom of the pot, then gently drop the egg in.
+Instead, lower each egg in on a wooden spoon until the spoon hits the bottom of the pot, then gently drop the egg in.

 If your pot has a lid, put the lid on.
 It's a good idea to leave it a little open so that steam can escape.

-Step 3 - Boil for 10 minutes
+3. Boil the eggs for 10 minutes

 Check the time and let the eggs cook for 10 minutes (see figure 2).
-The water has to be boiling the whole 10 minutes, so if putting the cold eggs in makes the water stop boiling (i.e. if bubbles are not moving the surface anymore), it's OK, just start timing from whenever the water starts boiling again.
+The water has to be boiling the whole 10 minutes, so if putting the cold eggs in makes the water stop boiling (i.e. if bubbles are not moving the surface anymore) it's OK, but just start timing from whenever the water starts boiling again.

 Figure 2: Eggs boiling in the pot.